hpc/charliecloud/doc/ch-completion.bash.rst

 :code:`ch-completion.bash` implements tab completion for the charliecloud command line.
 This feature is experimental, but should be stable enough for general use.
-Currently, tab completion is only available for Bash users, though support for other shells (e.g. zsh and tcsh) is a planned feature.
+Currently, tab completion is only available for Bash users.
 Tab completion has been implemented for the following executables:

 * :code:`ch-image`